SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 - Better on web and mobile, makes web apps seem native, good for downloading native apps on any device, device agnostic - users & customers to download the app on any device without app stores
 - works on lower-speed networks and is an application that's like a mobile website.
 - improves loading times across all environments and varying networks
+- PWA's work on the principle of continous build and integration of the build files in the production environment not just the dev environment.

 ## PWA check-list